BOSTON — Manager Lloyd McClendon has a simple guideline for adding players for the September stretch drive: “Guys who can help you win games.”

 It was 24 years ago Monday — Aug.
 25, 1990 — that Edgar Martinez stole home on the back end of a double steal with Ken Griffey Jr. in the seventh inning of a 6-3 victory at Kansas City.

 Pete O’Brien was at the plate against Royals reliever Steve Crawford when Griffey broke for second.
-When catcher Bob Boone threw through to second base, Martinez stole home.
+When catcher Bob Boone threw through, Martinez stole home.
 It was Martinez’s only steal of the season.

 The Mariners open a six-game homestand at 7:10 p.m.
 Monday at Safeco Field with the first of three games against Texas.